 Spirit & Life Seminary is the Church of God of Prophecy denominational institution.
-The bachelor equivalency certificate program offered by Spirit and Life Seminary is unaccredited online educational enterprise consisting of 66 credit hours that is authorized by the Tennessee Higher Education Commission (THEC) and is certified by the Association for Hispanic Theological Education (AETH).
+Spirit & Life Seminary offers the Bachelor in Ministry and Theological Studies degree and the bachelor equivalency Certificate in Ministry and Theological Studies program offered by Spirit and Life Seminary is unaccredited online educational enterprise.